HTenkanen/AISA/sources/index.rst

 After finishing this course, you should:

  - understand the theories and foundations for various spatial methods that are at the core of spatial data science
+ - understand the unique characteristics and challenges of doing analysis with spatial data
  - have the technical skills to apply spatial analytics to real-world problems using Python programming with open source libraries (no proprietary libraries are used)
  - know how to conduct reproducible science using modern technologies (e.g. using GitHub and Jupyter Notebooks)
  - know how to do collaborative coding with class mates (using version control + GitHub)